Weekend Preview Versus Philadelphia

 Danbury Jr. Hat Tricks News Release

-Looking at the Rebels squad, they have shown a lot of heart in their game.
-They are 4-1-0-0 in their last five games played, which includes a come-from-behind victory over New Jersey to take a 4-3 overtime win after being down by three heading into the second period.
-Philadelphia would score three straight in the second period, and an even battle in the third would lead to a Charles Panchisin overtime winner just 29 seconds into the extra frame.
-Panchisin is also the leading scorer for the Rebels, tallying 17 goals and 30 assists for 47 points on the season.
-Diving into their power play, they are eighth in the east division and 27th in the NAHL with a 15.76% success rate.
-Philadelphia is 3/18 on the man advantage in their last five games played, amounting to a 16.66% success rate.
-The Rebels' leading goaltender Owen Crudale is halfway through his two game suspension, following a goalie fight against Maryland Black Bears netminder Marko Bilic.
-Crudale will ideally return to the lineup for the rest of the series, which can give him a chance to show how his stats got to the 2.78 goals against average and .923 save percentage in 42 games played.
+The Hat Tricks take on Philly in another home-and-home to close out their historic season.
+If Danbury secures the sweep, the Hat Tricks could end the season on a high note by claiming their third series victory of the 2024-25 campaign.
+Last weekend marked the first time we saw the Rebels since October, and the most recent series had the same outcome as the first, with a split.

-As for the Hat Tricks, they have had a rough few weekends heading into their last four games of the season.
-Their most recent weekend against New Hampshire ended in a split, making Danbury's road to the playoff more complicated.
-In that weekend, the Hat Tricks put up five goals combined, as we saw tender Austin Michaud grab his first NAHL goal, plus Isaac Mitchell, David Utkin, Niko Tournas, and Alexis Billequey added to the total.
-Ryan Crowshaw started for both games, making 49 saves on 54 total shots for a save percentage of .907 for the series.
-It is likely that Tyler Spokane will start at some point this weekend, with his last start occurring against Johnstown on 3/15.
-Spokane made 18 saves on 19 shots for .947 save percentage on the night, which is his fourth best save percentage in a game this season.
+Philadelphia ended up being outscored by the Hat Tricks 10-9 last weekend, as they dropped the first night at home.
+The Rebels led the game after two periods of play, despite Niko Tournas scoring 1:23 into the game to take an early lead.
+However, the game would see the two squads trading blows, as the Rebels would lead 3-2 heading into the final frame.
+David Utkin would then score a highlight-reel goal to tie the game up at three.
+Hat Tricks d-man Jack Harney would score his first NAHL goal to take their second lead of the night, yet, the scoring was far from over.
+Ameen Ghosheh, Sal Cerrato, and Niko Tournas would also find the back of the net to top off a five goal frame and a 7-3 win for Danbury.
+The next night would not be as successful for the Hat Tricks, however, Niko Tournas would score twice to break the all-time goals record for Danbury.
+The Hat Tricks would take a 6-3 loss on the night, with Rebels goaltender Anthony Sciere making 32 saves on 35 shots.

-The action starts at Hollydell Ice Arena this Friday, March 28 at 7:00 p.m.
-You can stream the game on NATV or you can come to the Danbury Ice Arena this Saturday the 29th, for a 3:00 p.m. start.
-If you can't make it, we will be live on NATV.
+The final series starts tomorrow night in Danbury at 7:00 p.m.
+You can buy tickets at the door or stream the game live on NATV.
 Follow us on social media (@HatTricksNAHL) for game day updates, interviews, exclusive content, and more!

 • Discuss this story on the North American Hockey League message board...